Edward Hulton: Marriages and children

 Hulton was first married to Agnes Moir Turnbull Wood in 1900.
 He had a son and a daughter by his second wife, Fanny Warris (1869–1940), whom he married in 1916.

 Warris was a music hall artist, actress and singer, née Fanny Elizabeth Warriss or Wariss, also known by the stage name Millie Lindon, and a cousin of the Rudge Sisters.

 Edward's son, Sir Edward George Warris Hulton (1906–1988), published magazines including Picture Post and Lilliput, and was a member of the 1941 Committee.
 As Edward George Warris was born before his parents were married, he did not inherit the Hulton baronetcy which became extinct on his father's death in 1925.
 Edward George Warris had two sons and a daughter by his second wife Princess Nika Yourievitch.
 Edward's daughter, Betty Stevens (née Hulton; 1909–1932), died at the age of 22 following the birth of her son, Sir Jocelyn Stevens.

 Death

-Hulton died on 23 May 1925 at the age of 56 after a prolonged illness in Downside, and is buried in Putney Vale Cemetery in southwest London.
+Hulton died in Downside on 23 May 1925 at the age of 56 after a prolonged illness, and is buried in Putney Vale Cemetery in southwest London.
 The net value of his estate was £2,222,471.
 He bequeathed £5,000 to the Catholic Church of Our Lady and St Peter, Leatherhead, for which he previously helped finance a new church building completed in 1923.